 - Legal Custody: the parent responsible for major decision-making on behalf of the children.
 A major decision includes the health, education, and general welfare of the children.

-At the law offices of MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, our New Jersey child custody attorneys will be able to easily distinguish and explain the complex differences between the following:
+At the law offices of Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, our New Jersey child custody attorneys will be able to easily distinguish and explain the complex differences between the following:

 - Sole legal custody